Anesthesia specialists are responsible for making informed medical

 how the human body works and how it responds to the stress of surgery.

-In Canada, anesthetists are family doctors.
-They get extra training in a university department of anesthesia.
+Some family practice doctors may get extra training in a university department of anesthesia to become a family practice anesthetist.
 A family practice anesthetist usually works in rural areas that don't have an anesthesiologist.

 Anesthesia assistants (AAs) are usually respiratory therapists or registered nurses.
 They get extra training in anesthesia.
 They have specialized knowledge of anesthesia drugs and equipment and airway management.
 The also know about patient evaluation and assessment before, during, and after surgery.
-AAs work under the supervision of an anesthesiologist.
-They can administer anesthesia.
+AAs are part of the anesthesia care team, and they work under the supervision of an anesthesiologist.